Armaan4477/Smart-Board-Control/README.md

 - Control equipment manually
 - View and set temperature thresholds
 - Create and manage schedules
+- Set up temporary one-time schedules
 - View system logs
 - Clear error states

+### Scheduling Options

+#### Regular Schedules
+- Create schedules that run on specified days of the week
+- Set start and end times for each schedule
+- Enable/disable schedules as needed

+#### Temporary Schedules
+- Create one-time schedules that automatically expire after execution
+- Set either start time, end time, or both
+- Each relay can have up to 2 temporary schedules at a time
+- Perfect for temporary overrides without modifying regular schedules

 ### Manual Overrides